brian-peter-dickson/draft-dickson-dprive-adot-auth/README.md

         example2.com NS ns1.example2.net. // all support ADoT
         example2.com NS ns2.example2.net. // all support ADoT

-In this example, ns1 does not have ADoT support (since the DNS record excludes the "alpn=dot" parameter), while ns2 does support ADoT (since it includes "alpn=dot").
+In this example, ns1 does not have ADoT support (since the DNST record excludes the DOT flag), while ns2 does support ADoT (since it includes DOT).

-# Validation Using DS Records, DNS Records, TLSA Records, and DNSSEC Validation
+# Validation Using DS Records, DNST Records, TLSADOT Records, and DNSSEC Validation

-These records are used to validate corresponding delegation records, DNS records, and TLSA records, as follows:
+These records are used to validate corresponding delegation records, DNST records, and TLSADOT records, as follows:

 *   Initial domain NS records are validated using [@?I-D.dickson-dnsop-ds-hack]
 *   All DS records implementing [@?I-D.dickson-dnsop-ds-hack] must be DNSSEC validated prior to use
-*   Once the NS names have been validated, and the delegations to the appropriate name servers are validated, the DNS records for the NS name are obtained to identify the DNS transport methods supported.
+*   Once the NS names have been validated, and the delegations to the appropriate name servers are validated, the DNST records for the NS name are obtained to identify the DNS transport methods supported.
-*   If ADoT is among the supported transports, the TLSA record for the name server is obtained, and used for verification of the TLS certificate when making the TLS connection.
+*   If ADoT is among the supported transports, the TLSADOT record for the name server is obtained, and used for verification of the TLS certificate when making the TLS connection.

 ## Complete Example